adiaconou/mcp-google/memory-bank/systemPatterns.md

 # System Patterns - Architecture and Design

 > **Note on Implementation Status**: This document outlines the **proven architecture patterns** from the current implementation.
-The project has successfully implemented Calendar, Gmail, and Drive integrations using these patterns.
+The project has successfully implemented Calendar, Gmail, Drive, and Sheets integrations using these patterns, with 15 MCP tools across 4 Google services.
 Advanced patterns (e.g., Circuit Breaker, Rate Limiter) are planned for Production Hardening phase.
-The Service Module Pattern, OAuth Management, and Tool Registry patterns are fully implemented and proven effective.
+The Service Module Pattern, OAuth Management, Tool Registry, and Screenshot Technology patterns are fully implemented and proven effective.

 ## Overall Architecture